End-pulled polymer translocation through a many-body flexible pore: Polymer translocation

 \subsubsection{Trajectory details}

 The forces as a function of the time shown in Fig.~\ref{Trajectories} follow in all cases a clear pattern.
 Fig.~\ref{TrajectoryDetails} shows one example of these force trajectory which is able to detect different regions reached by the polymer during the translocation.
 The features shown in the force can be understood remembering that the pore and the polymer are compounded by not neutral beads.
 On the contrary, we distinguish different monomers in the pore: the edges of the pore, which corresponds to the external sides of the membrane, are hydrophilic, while the inner monomers of the pore are hydrophobic.
 This way the pore can maintain inside the membrane without additional bonding degrees.
 According to this variety, the monomers of the translocating chain, interact differently with the different monomers of the pore channel, and that explains the structured shape of the $F(t)$ trajectories, that are characterized by different thresholds which correspond to the times the polymer reaches specific positions inside the pore.
 Fig.~\ref{TrajectoryDetails} presents those thresholds as arrows with a numbered label whose meaning is commented in the following list.
 The first part of the trajectories presents a negative outcome of the force.
 This means that the polymer, which starts with its head at the middle of the pore, feels a \emph{rightward attractive effective force}.
 This effect is due to the specific interaction between the pore and the polymer.
-In fact the polymer is hydrophobic, as well as the body of the pore.
+In fact the interaction between the monomers of the chain and the pore is hydrophobic, \emph{i.e.} it can be slightly attractive as well as the body of the pore.
 Being the polymer not symmetrically distributed inside the pore at the beginning, the right part of the pore attracts the polymer to the right, up to the condition in which the polymer is symmetrically distributed inside.
 As a result the force recorded at the cantilever is initially strongly negative.
-This condition occurs around the threshold 1 here below indicated: \begin{enumerate} \item The kinetics starts with the head of the polymer in the middle of the pore and the force becomes rapidly negative. \item The head of the polymer approaches the right hydrophilic edge of the pore. \item The head of the polymer reaches the \emph{trans} region (the polymer is now symmetrically distributed inside the pore). \item The polymer tail reaches the pore entrance. \item The polymer tail overcomes the left hydrophilic pore edge and reaches the hydrophobic region inside the pore.
-The polymer distribution is now asymmetrical, opposite with respect what happened at the beginning, and the polymer is pulled {\it leftward} by the pore hydrophobic body., so oincreasing the forces registered at the cantilever. \item The polymer tail reaches the right edge. \item The polymer tail exits the pore. \end{enumerate} After the tail exit, the trajectory only register a drag force no more influenced by the movements of the pore.
+This condition occurs around the threshold $1$ here below indicated, where all the threshold drawn in Fig.~\ref{TrajectoryDetails} are described: \begin{enumerate} \item The kinetics starts with the head of the polymer in the middle of the pore and the force becomes rapidly negative. \item The head of the polymer approaches the right hydrophilic edge of the pore. \item The head of the polymer reaches the \emph{trans} region (the polymer is now symmetrically distributed inside the pore). \item The polymer tail reaches the pore entrance. \item The polymer tail overcomes the left hydrophilic pore edge and reaches the hydrophobic region inside the pore.
+The polymer distribution is now asymmetrical, opposite with respect what happened at the beginning, and the polymer is pulled {\it leftward} by the pore hydrophobic body, so increasing the forces registered at the cantilever. \item The polymer tail reaches the right edge. \item The polymer tail exits the pore. \end{enumerate} After the tail exit, the trajectory only register a drag force no more influenced by the movements of the pore.